-In addition, all parties are advised that the Prehearing Officer may exercise the discretion to schedule additional prehearing conferences or meetings of the parties as deemed appropriate.
+In addition, all parties should be on notice that the Prehearing Officer may exercise the discretion to schedule additional Prehearing Conferences or meetings of the parties as deemed appropriate.
 Such meetings will be properly noticed to afford the parties an opportunity to attend.